jamesbaye/jamesbaye.github.io/_posts/2021-03-02_pandas-index-misalignment.md

+---
+layout: post
-# Beware of Pandas index misalignment
+title: "Beware of Pandas index misalignment"
+date: 2021-03-02
+categories: python pandas index alignment
+---

 A few weeks ago I encountered a behaviour in Pandas that is discussed surprisingly little.
 I wanted to set an `.iloc` slice of a `pd.Series` with values coming